Educational resource about Bluetooth technology and wireless connectivity

 Common challenges: Understanding interference and practical solutions

-How Bluetooth Logging Works with headphones
+How Bluetooth Logging Works with medical devices

 Bluetooth Versions